uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 The software must send the ```calculationId``` that matches the calculation the customer is declaring against with the declaration.

-## Making an amendment after crystallisation
+## Making an amendment after final declaration

-If a customer wants to make any changes following crystallisation they have 12 months from the statutory filing date to do this (the statutory filing date is 31 January following the end of the tax year, or 3 months from receipt of a Notice to File by the taxpayer whichever is the later).
+If a customer wants to make any changes following a final declaration they have 12 months from the statutory filing date to do this (the statutory filing date is 31 January following the end of the tax year, or 3 months from receipt of a Notice to File by the taxpayer whichever is the later).

-Note: any changes made following crystallisation will be a formal amendment under section 9ZA TMA 1970
+Note: any changes made following final declaration will be a formal amendment under section 9ZA TMA 1970

 ## Pay or get a repayment